The Formative Years: Education and Family

 I was married in 1984.
 My husband Aleksandr entered the State University to study English; he wanted to become a professional interpreter.
 I was accepted at the Pedagogical University of Kyrgyzstan in 1987.
 It was not easy because I had two kids, ages three and two years old.

 Left: Aleksandr and Elena Solodyankin at their wedding; Right: Aleksandr holding Oleg and Elena holding Valentin

 My mom also knew what it was like to live through hard times.
-She spent 15 years in labor camps in Siberia with her parents during collectivization in the 1930s and then was persecuted in 1950s when she became a Christian.
+She spent 15 years in labor camps in Siberia with her parents during collectivization in the 1930s and then was persecuted in the 1950s when she became a Christian.
 She said to me, “Elena, go to America while the door is still open.
-Never trust communist people, they can come after us again.
+Never trust communist people.
+They can come after us again.
 Do what you can for your children.”

 In 1990, Mikhail Gorbachev allowed persecuted Christians to flee from the USSR.
 It was then that I began the road to making a Christ-centered education a reality for my family.

-Click on the following link to read part two of this series, “A Passion for Christian Education” and learn about the exciting future God had in store for us.
+Click on the following link to read part two of this series, “A Passion for Christian Education: Hearts and Minds” and learn about the exciting future God had in store for us.